isoraqathedh/isoraqathedh.github.com/uzje/index.md

 As a result the system is much more expensive and lacks much of the flair that the tram system has.

+There are other light rail systems in the Bakyłand and the Hundred, but on the other hand

 ## Busses ##
 Host to the largest bus fandom in the world (!), the Ùzje bus system is not only extremely dense and frequent